-Creating these new biological drugs is done through bio-production, a technique that depends on the production of vast numbers of new cells – sometimes up to a trillion or more.
-This, in turn, requires highly specialised vessels, surfaces and media for developing cells under precise conditions.
+Creating these new biological drugs is done through bioproduction, a technique that depends on the production of vast numbers of new cells — sometimes up to a trillion or more.
+This, in turn, requires highly specialized vessels, surfaces, and media for developing cells under precise conditions.

 Ever since we introduced PYREX® glass in 1915, Corning has been a trusted supplier to the drug discovery business.
-Our labware helped to enable the early production and distribution of such world-changing medicines as penicillin and the polio vaccine.
-And as pharmaceutical and biotechnology companies have changed their research focus from high volume, low-margin medicines to rare diseases and specialised medicine, we have built a position of global leadership.
+Our labware helped enable the early production and distribution of such world-changing medicines as penicillin and the polio vaccine.
+And as pharmaceutical and biotechnology companies have changed their research focus from high volume, low-margin medicines to rare disease and specialized medicine, we have built a position of global leadership.